-According to the ACAS code of practice, requests from employees must be in writing, and must include: the date of the application; the change sought; the date from which the employee wants the change to be effective; the effect which the employee thinks the requested change would have on the employer; and a statement that this is a statutory request.
+An employee’s application must be in writing, and must include: the date of the application; the change sought; the date from which the employee wants the change to be effective; the effect (if any) which the employee thinks the requested change would have on the employer and how any such effect might be dealt with; and a statement that the request is a statutory request.

-The statutory requirement is for employers to consider requests ‘in a reasonable manner’ and within three months of receiving the application.
+The statutory requirement is for employers to consider requests ‘in a reasonable manner’, and to be considered and decided on within three months of receiving the application.
 What this means is more fully set out in the ACAS code and accompanying guidance.

 Normally, dealing with a request in a reasonable manner will require: